 Exploring the boundaries of physical space and floating structures

-Kubli and Ishii will work with researchers in Materials Science and Engineering as well as faculty in Architecture to determine the necessary properties for a lighter-than-air printing material and investigate construction algorithms for 3D-printed objects that take into account particular material properties in relation to an embedded helium core.
+Kubli and Ishii are working with researchers in Materials Science and Engineering as well as faculty in Architecture to determine the necessary properties for a lighter-than-air printing material and investigate construction algorithms for 3D-printed objects that take into account particular material properties in relation to an embedded helium core.

 The prototypes developed at MIT will be used in an installation intended to transform the original significance and material culture of objects and create an alternate metaphysical reality.
 The artist seeks to deprive objects of their weight, both conceptually and practically, and have them join a future transcendent vortex.